mozilla/firefox-translations-training/README.md

 - If running without containerization, there is no procedure to configure environment automatically.
   All the required modules (for example `parallel`) should be preinstalled and loaded in ~/.bashrc

-It was tested on and Mozilla Slurm cluster using Singularity containers.
+It was tested on Mozilla Slurm cluster using Singularity containers.
 The pipeline can also be launched on [CSD3 HPC](https://docs.hpc.cam.ac.uk/hpc/index.html) but the main issue is time limits for long-running jobs.
 Increasing retries can help.